firesal/json-miner/README.md

 ### Testing Package

-To test package with the test file with html in json in it, you can use
+To test package with the test file with html in json in it, you can use after cloning package and from the project directory run

 `python3 -m json_miner.test`

-This loads html from miner folder which is test.html
+This loads html from json_miner folder which is in `test.html`